groboclown/p4ic4idea/lib/README.md

 To build, you will need to have these tools installed:

-* JDK 1.8, with `JAVA_HOME` pointing to it.
+* JDK 1.8, with environment variable `JAVA_HOME` pointing to it.
 You will also need JavaFX for this version (sometimes called OpenJFX).
 * Optionally, if you have JDK 1.6 installed, point `JDK_16_x64` to it.
 * Ant version 1.9 or better, with `ANT_HOME` pointing to it.
 * git
+* For building version 202 or later, you will also need:
+  * Set `JAVA_18_HOME` to the JDK 1.8.
+  * Amazon Corretto's JDK 11, with `JAVA_HOME` pointing to it.

 ### Pull the Source